AI-powered recruiting and a conversational portfolio experience

 Reflection

 While working on GitRoll, I had to constantly ask myself: is this feature making the AI smarter, or is it actually saving people time?
-I learned that in recruiting and professional evaluation, intelligence alone isn't the bottleneck.
+I learned that in recruiting and professional evaluation, intelligence alone isn’t the bottleneck.
 The real friction is time spent searching, managing connections, and mentally stitching information together.
-This insight pushed me to prioritize system-level efficiency over feature richness, fewer steps, fewer tools, and faster access to meaningful signals.
+This insight pushed me to prioritize system-level efficiency over feature richness: fewer steps, fewer tools, and faster access to meaningful signals.

-Designing AI With Restraint
+Designing AI with restraint

 One of the hardest parts of this project was deciding what the AI should not do.
 It was tempting to automate decisions, generate scores, or make strong recommendations.
 But I learned that in high-stakes contexts like hiring, over-automation can reduce trust rather than increase it.
 Designing GitRoll meant intentionally keeping humans in the loop and using AI to support interpretation, not replace judgment.